 Coronary Computed Tomography Angiography

-A Coronary Computed Tomography Angiography (CCTA) is a simple, non-invasive method of examining the coronary vessels that supply blood to your heart.
+A coronary computed tomography (CT) angiography is a simple, non-invasive method of examining the coronary vessels that supply blood to your heart.
 This exam is quick and painless with very specific results.
-Plus, CCTA requires very little preparation and no recovery time compared to traditional angiography.
-Read this article to learn more about how CCTA compares to conventional angiography.
+Plus, coronary CT angiography requires very little preparation and no recovery time compared to traditional angiography.
+Read this article to learn more about how coronary CT angiography compares to conventional angiography.

-CCTA can discover signs of early or significant heart disease that would be undetectable on other heart imaging tests.
-CCTA detects both calcified, or hard, plaque and noncalcified, or soft, plaque.
+Coronary CT angiography can discover signs of early or significant heart disease that would be undetectable on other heart imaging tests.
+It detects both calcified, or hard, plaque and noncalcified, or soft, plaque.
 It is these soft plaque deposits, often invisible to standard imaging tools, that are more likely to break away and cause heart attacks or more significant health issues.

 HOW DO I PREPARE FOR MY EXAM?